dubrie/public/books.md

 - Disrupted: My Misadventure in the Start-Up Bubble by Dan Lyons

 ### Up Next
+- Parable of the Sower by Octavia E. Butler
 - Infinite Jest by David Foster Wallace
 - Assembly by Natasha Brown
 - The Human Element by Loran Nordgren